SUSYUSTC/MathTranslate/README.md

 </p>

 ## Releases
+### Sep 15, 2023
+We build an online website of [MathTranslate](http://mathtranslate.xyz/) for translation.（Note: the server is at U.S.）
 ### Jun 24, 2023
 We release the [GUI](https://github.com/SUSYUSTC/MathTranslate/releases) for MathTranslate.
 You can open it directly without installing anything!
 ### May 14, 2023